MathiasFrost/Svelte.Data/README.md

 ### Sample code

-The commonality of this store constitutes it's own wrapper
+The commonality of this store constitutes it's own wrapper:

 ```ts
 import type {AsyncState} from "@maal/svelte-stores-plus";